-- Direct Heat Sealing – This system can be used on a wide range of plastic packaging materials, particularly thicker ones like polypropylene.
+- Direct Heat Sealing – This system can be used on various plastic packaging materials, notably thicker ones like polypropylene.

 - Impulse Heat Sealing – This system applies an electrical impulse in a piece of wire that’s heated and cooled.
 Impulse heat sealing is a more cost-effective alternative to direct heat sealing.

-- VFFS Systems – VFFS packaging implies vertical forming, filling, and sealing technology, which is a packaging system of filling and sealing the product within the same production line.
+- VFFS Systems – VFFS packaging represents vertical forming, filling, and sealing technology, a packaging system of filling and sealing the product within the same production line.

 Frozen Food Conveyor Systems

-Regardless of the freezing or packaging equipment, frozen food manufacturers need to maintain their food safety and food quality standards throughout the entirety of the process.
-To do so, they need a conveyor system that will not only guarantee this high level of security but also one that will minimize or even eliminate any product loss during frozen food production and processing.
+Regardless of the freezing or packaging equipment, frozen food manufacturers need to maintain their food safety and food quality standards throughout the process.
+To do so, they need a conveyor system that will guarantee this high level of security and one that will minimize or even eliminate any product loss during frozen food production and processing.

-Cablevey’s Frozen Food Conveyor Systems are suitable to move all sorts of food batch ingredients and finished products in a safe, gentle, and sanitary manner, no matter the material.
+Cablevey’s Frozen Food Conveyor Systems are suitable for moving all sorts of food batch ingredients and finished products safely, gently, and in a sanitary manner, no matter the material.
 These highly flexible systems can be engineered to service any part of the production process from mixing, pretreatment, freezing, and packaging, and they can be used in a wide range of applications.
-Cablevey’s frozen food conveyor systems come in different sizes and offer a full range of different components to cover any facility layout and conveyor movement needed.
+Cablevey’s frozen food conveyor systems come in different sizes and offer a full range of different components to cover any facility layout, and conveyor movement needed.

 In most frozen food applications, bucket elevators and open conveyors such as belts can often result in significant product spillage and warming, a severe quality and efficiency concern.